Building Context with Neurons

 Word embeddings are learned from existing data.
 How do you think a model handles brand-new slang or words that didn’t appear in its training data, and what challenges might that create?

-In this lesson, we will trace the origins of neural networks—from simple perceptrons to the deep architectures underlying today’s large-scale generative AI models.
+In this lesson, we will trace the origins of neural networks, from simple perceptrons to the deep architectures that underlie today’s large-scale generative AI models.
 We’ll explore how these networks learn and process embeddings and why they are so effective at tasks that once seemed impossible for machines.

 How did neural networks come to be?

-The story of neural networks begins with a dream—to mimic how the human brain works.
-In the 1940s and 1950s, pioneering researchers such as Warren McCulloch and Walter Pitts introduced simple mathematical models of neurons.
-These early models were designed to replicate the brain’s basic function: receiving inputs, processing them, and producing an output.
-Although these initial ideas were rudimentary, they laid the groundwork for decades of research.
+The idea of neural networks began in the 1940s and 1950s, when Warren McCulloch and Walter Pitts proposed simple mathematical models of neurons.
+These early attempts mimicked the brain’s basic function: taking inputs, processing them, and producing outputs.

 What is a neuron?